kgtrue/Article/README.md

 To build a a docker image locally.
 1. Clone the repository.
-2. open terminal and navigate to article repository root folder(There should be a file named "Dockerfile" in the folder) Execute this command in in the terminal.
+2. Open terminal and navigate to article repository root folder(There should be a file named "Dockerfile" in the folder)

+Execute this command in in the terminal.
 "docker build ."